smit-vekariya/cheat-sheet/aws-config.md

 > 3. What Is An EC2 Instance And How Does It Work?

-Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.An EC2 instance stands for Elastic Cloud Compute service, It is a virtual server in the cloud.
+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+It is a virtual server in the cloud.
 When we launch this, it will run the selected operating system with a specified application stack.
 For instance, you can deploy a web server or a database in this EC2 service.
 It can also be configured for specific computing needs, making it a flexible and scalable solution.

-> 4. .
-Describe The Difference Between S3 And EBS In AWS.
+> 4. Describe The Difference Between S3 And EBS In AWS.

 S3 ( Simple Storage Service ) is an object storage service suitable for storing various data types of files that can accessed through the internet.
 In contrast, EBS ( Elastic Block storage ) is a block-level storage attached to EC2 instances, offering persistent and high-performance storage for applications like databases.
 EBS provides the raw storage hardware helpful for I/O operations where as S3 comes with pre configured file system.
 For understaning think of S3 as a file storage system and EBS as a hard drive.